kiki-le-singe/react-boilerplate/README.md

 ## Introduction

 > This project is first to train with tools like [babeljs.io](https://babeljs.io/), [React](https://facebook.github.io/react/index.html), ES6...
-And then I used it as Boilerplate.
+And then I used it as Boilerplate for my react projects.

 ## Requirements